filipkroca/teltonikaparser/README.md

     CodecID  byte      // 0x08 (codec 8) or 0x8E (codec 8 extended)
     NoOfData uint8     // Number of Data
     Data     []AvlData // Slice with avl data
-}
+    Data     []AvlData // Slice with avl data
+    Response []byte    // Slice with a response to a packet }
 ```